UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

     return resp["choices"][0]["message"]
 ```

-The primary input for `call_llm()` is the list of `messages`; its output is a
+This might look complicated, but the gist of `call_llm()` is that it sends
+"messages" to a web server that understands the Chat Completion API and returns
+a new message with the LLM's response.
+A list of messages go in, a single
-new message with the response from the LLM API.
-Let's take a closer look at what
+message comes back.
+Now let's take a closer look at what these "message" consist
-these "message" objects consist of.
+of.

 ## Chat Completion Message Structure

-The Chat Completion API expects a list of message objects representing the
+The Chat Completion API expects a list of messages representing the conversation
-conversation history.
-The message list represents the full context of a
+history.
+The message list represents the full context of a multi-turn dialogue,
-multi-turn dialogue, typically between a "user" and the LLM "assistant".
-The
+typically between a "user" and the LLM "assistant".
+The entire conversation
-entire conversation history (the `messages` list) must be included with each
+history (the `messages` list) must be included with each request.
+This is how
-request.
-This is how the LLM "remembers" the full context of the conversation.
+the LLM "remembers" the full context of the conversation.

 Messages are json objects (Python dicts) with `role` and `content` keys: